microsoft/pai/README.md

 * [NNI](https://github.com/Microsoft/nni) : An open source AutoML toolkit for neural architecture search and hyper-parameter tuning.
 We encourage researchers and students leverage these projects to accelerate the AI development and research.
 * [MMdnn](https://github.com/Microsoft/MMdnn) : A comprehensive, cross-framework solution to convert, visualize and diagnose deep neural network models.
 The "MM" in MMdnn stands for model management and "dnn" is an acronym for deep neural network.
-* [NeuronBlocks](https://github.com/Microsoft/NeuronBlocks) : A NLP deep learning modeling toolkit that helps engineers to build DNN models like playing Lego.
+* [NeuronBlocks](https://github.com/Microsoft/NeuronBlocks) : An NLP deep learning modeling toolkit that helps engineers to build DNN models like playing Lego.
 The main goal of this toolkit is to minimize developing cost for NLP deep neural network model building, including both training and inference stages.

 ## Get started